 The sand pile model is a 2-D cellular automaton where the state of each cell represents the slope of a part of a sand pile.
 During each time step, each cell is checked to see whether it exceeds a critical value, K, which is usually 3.
 If so, it “topples” and transfers sand to four neighboring cells; that is, the slope of the cell is decreased by 4, and each of the neighbors is increased by 1.
 At the perimeter of the grid, all cells are kept at slope 0, so the excess spills over the edge.

-Bak, Tang and Wiesenfeld initialize all cells a level
+Bak, Tang and Wiesenfeld initialize all cells at a

 level greater than